 1. Background 3 2.
 Decision to adopt national PGD templates 3 3.
-Authorisation 3.1 Clinical signatories 3.2 Organisations that can authorise their own PGDs 3.3 Organisations that cannot authorise their own PGDs 4.
+Authorisation 3 3.1 Clinical signatories 3 3.2 Organisations that can authorise their own PGDs 3 3.3 Organisations that cannot authorise their own PGDs 4 4.
 What must organisations do with national PGD templates?
-5. What can be altered or amended in national PGDs?
-6. Which organisations can work under national PGD templates?
-7. Which health professionals can operate under national PGDs?
-8. Responsibilities 8.1 Responsibilities of organisations authorising national PGD templates 8.2 Responsibilities of organisations using national PGD templates 8.3 Responsibilities of registered health professionals practicing under national PGD templates 6 8.4 Responsibilities of SPS during the lifetime of national PGD templates 6 9.
-Retention of PGD documentation 10.
-More information 11.
-References Appe endix 1 - Flowchart for the authorisation & implementation of national PGDs templates
+4 5.
+What can be altered or amended in national PGDs?
+4 6.
+Which organisations can work under national PGD templates?
+5 7.
+Which health professionals can operate under national PGDs?
+5 8.
+Responsibilities 5 8.1 Responsibilities of organisations authorising national PGD templates 5 8.2 Responsibilities of organisations using national PGD templates 5 8.3 Responsibilities of SPS during the lifetime of national PGD templates 6 9.
+Retention of PGD documentation 6 10.
+More information 6 11.
+References 6 Appendix 1 - Flowchart for the authorisation & implementation of national PGDs templates